robbi5/add-to-sonos-queue/README.md

 Add to Sonos Queue
 ==================

-Chrome Extension that adds the ability to add tracks from SoundCloud straight to your Sonos queue.
+Chrome Extension that adds the ability to add tracks and playlists from SoundCloud straight to your Sonos queue.

 [![Flattr this git repo](https://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=robbi5&url=https%3A%2F%2Fgithub.com%2Frobbi5%2Fadd-to-sonos-queue)